architjain/ws-lambda-at-edge/Lab4_PrettyUrls/README.md

 ## Lab 4: Pretty URLs

 In this lab, we will use Lambda@Edge to introduce pretty semantic URLs to our web application.
-Pretty URLs are easy to read and remember, they also help with search engine optimization and allow your viewers to use the descriptive links in social media.
+Pretty URLs are easy to read and remember.
+They also help with search engine optimization and allow your viewers to use the descriptive links in social media.

 Currently, we display card details at the URL like this one:
 `(a)` https://d123.cloudfront.net/card/da8398f4